PetarSpassov/Quinngard/README.md

 - Vanaheim Blades chance decreased from 25% to 20%, duration reduced from 4 to 3 seconds, and cooldown increased from 10 to 12 seconds.

 **Towers**
+- Towers now cost more to build (50/20 -> 65/30) and have higher upkeep (mod 1.5 -> 1.75), but have more HP and defense (150/15 -> 180/18).
+- Guardian Watch Towers no longer have lower upkeep.
 - Lightning Tower targets affected increased from 3 to 5.

 **Barricades**